flatironinstitute/kachery-p2p/doc/online_and_offline_modes.md

 ## Online vs offline mode

-The kachery-p2p client can either operate in online mode (by connecting to a running daemon) or in a limited offline mode by interacting directly with the local file system.
+The kachery-p2p client can either operate in online mode (by connecting to a running daemon) or in a limited offline mode by interacting directly with the locally-mounted file system.

 If the `KACHERY_OFFLINE_STORAGE_DIR` environment variable is set, the client will operate in the limited offline mode where it can only load and store static files in the `$KACHERY_OFFLINE_STORAGE_DIR` directory.
 It cannot read or write feeds and cannot interact with other nodes in the kachery-p2p network.